 My goal as we bring Baby Sister home in February is to make the boys feel as involved as possible…and reassure them of our love in as many ways as we can.
 One simple way to do this is to give them a gift at the hospital when they come to meet their little sister.
 After all, becoming a big brother is a big thing to celebrate!

-There are so many cute ideas for little girls sibling gifts (baby dolls and accessories, jewelry, etc), but very few practical yet meaningful gifts for boys.
+There are so many cute ideas for big sister gifts (baby dolls and accessories, jewelry, etc), but very few practical yet meaningful big brother gifts.

 Here are a few gift ideas that we’ve come up with that could be used for big brothers or big sisters: